Could Your Lower Back Pain Be Caused by Spinal Nerve Compression?

 • Stretching Exercises: The patient was also encouraged to perform stretching exercises designed to relieve tension in the lower back and hips.
 These exercises helped to improve flexibility and reduce the strain on the compressed nerves.

-This case showed that chronic lower back pain is often more than just muscle strain or aging.
-By addressing the underlying cause, such as spinal stenosis and nerve compression, we were able to provide the patient with lasting relief.
+Chronic lower back pain often stems from more than just muscle strain or aging.
+In this case, by addressing the root causes, such as spinal stenosis and nerve compression, we were able to help the patient achieve lasting relief.
+Tackling these underlying issues offers a pathway to long-term improvement in both pain and mobility.

 Dr. Olivia Choi, L.AC, DACM, VIVE Energy Medicine